CAMeL-Lab/CAMeLBERT/README.md

 ## CAMeLBERT:

 Our eight CAMeLBERT models are available on Hugging Face's [model hub](https://huggingface.co/CAMeL-Lab) along with their detailed descriptions.
+Note: to download our models as described in the model hub, you would need transformers>=3.5.0.
+Otherwise, you could download the models manually.

 ## Fine-tuning Experiments: